Brett Oberholtzer: Philadelphia Phillies

-On December 12, 2015, the Astros traded Oberholtzer, Mark Appel, Vince Velasquez, Tom Eshelman, and Harold Arauz to the Philadelphia Phillies for Ken Giles and Jonathan Arauz.
+On December 12, 2015, the Astros traded Oberholtzer, Mark Appel, Vince Velasquez, Tom Eshelman, and Harold Arauz to the Philadelphia Phillies in exchange for Ken Giles and Jonathan Arauz.
 He was designated for assignment on August 6, 2016.
 With the Phillies, Oberholtzer pitched to a 2–2 record, 4.83 ERA, and 38 strikeouts in 26 relief appearances.

 Los Angeles Angels

 The Los Angeles Angels claimed Oberholtzer off waivers on August 9, 2016.
 He made 11 appearances for the Angels, posting a 1–1 record, 8.55 ERA, and 16 strikeouts in 20 total innings.
+He was designated for assignment on October 28, and later cleared waivers and was sent outright to the Triple–A Salt Lake Bees on November 2.
+Oberholtzer elected free agency on November 7.

 Toronto Blue Jays

 On December 7, 2016, Oberholtzer signed a minor league contract with the Toronto Blue Jays.
 He was added to the active roster on July 31, 2017, and designated for assignment the following day to make room on the roster for Nori Aoki.
+He cleared waivers and was sent outright to the Triple–A Buffalo Bisons on August 3.
 On October 13, Oberholtzer elected free agency.